alecomunian/cmmpy/docs/tutorial.rst

     Size of the cells side (in meters) ``fwd["data_sets"]``
-    This keyword contains the detailed description of all the multiple data sets that can be used within ``cmmpy`` to apply the CMM with a tomopgraphyc approach.
+    This keyword contains the detailed description of all the multiple data sets that can be used within ``cmmpy`` to apply the CMM with a tomographic approach.
 The main components of this keyword is a list, containing one dictionary for each data set.
 The dictionary contain the following keywords: ``name`` defines a name for the corresponding data set, which at the moment is not explicitly used inside the code, but that is useful as reference to the data set; ``h_BCs`` is the name of the VTK file (contained in the folder defined by the previously mentioned keyword ``data``) that contains the values